-- While viewing a video, touch II at the point where you want to capture an image. - 2 Touch .
+- While viewing a video, press [∮∮∮] or touch II at the point where you want to capture an image. - 2 Press [Fn] or touch Capture.

 - You cannot capture an image from a video recorded in 3D mode. - The resolution of the captured image will be the same as the original video. - The captured image is saved as a new file.